Moldysmurf38/Psychic-Game/README.md

 ### **Project Description:**

-A game that involves you trying to match the letter that the computer guesses.
+A game that tests to see how psychic you are.
+Press letter keys to try and match the computer's guess.

 ### **Getting Started:**